Upper School Curriculum Guide

 Overview

 Fluency in a foreign language is an inestimable asset in the interconnected environment of the 21st century, providing not only a means of communication but also perspective and insight into another culture, both present and past.
-The Modern Languages Department is committed to providing a curriculum that develops the skills for comprehension and meaningful communication in French, Mandarin Chinese and Spanish.
+The Modern Languages Department is committed to providing a curriculum that develops the skills for comprehension and meaningful communication in French, Mandarin Chinese, and Spanish.
 At all levels, teachers seek to instill enthusiasm and to inspire learners to advance their ability to communicate effectively in the target language.
 Because we live in a global community, we can benefit from immense opportunities if we know a second or third language.
-The ultimate goal of the department is to provide students with a command of the language and an understanding of other cultures, both of which are necessary for intercultural understanding, dialogue and relationships.
+The ultimate goal of the department is to provide students with increasing proficiency in the language and an understanding of other cultures, both of which are necessary for intercultural understanding, dialogue, and relationships.

 Policies